pydot-a11y/a11ypydot/src/security/spikeUpdate.md

 👉 This way, your spike ticket shows what you explored, what you chose, what changed (JWT → Kerberos), and where you landed.

 Would you like me to also draft a short “lessons learned” paragraph you can add at the bottom of the spike (something like: “Escalating early could have unblocked Kerberos faster”) so you frame the delay as a growth point rather than a weakness?

+I’m a software engineer with over five years of experience delivering impactful, production-ready software across diverse stacks.
+At Morgan Stanley, I’ve contributed to enterprise systems using Java Spring Boot and React, while leading engineering efforts that bridge clean architecture, great design, and solid team collaboration.

+• From designing seamless user flows in Figma to building APIs that power real-time systems, I enjoy taking ideas from concept to code.
+I’m driven by clarity, structure, and meaningful results—and I bring that into every project, sprint, and team I work with.

+• I’m especially passionate about making tech more inclusive.
+My current focus explores how AI can be embedded into the SDLC to improve accessibility and developer experience by design.
+I regularly share my work through open-source tools, internal demos, and conference presentations.

+• Outside of work, I serve as Chairperson for PyCon Ghana 2025 and volunteer with PyLadies Ghana, IndabaX, and other community-led movements.
+Whether I’m mentoring, leading, or learning something new (like French), I believe in showing up fully—and helping others do the same.